 She didn’t see the money that passed from the visitor's to the family's hands.
 Even if she had noticed, she wouldn't have appreciated its significance.
 Money didn't put rice in your bowl, hard work did.
 She didn't understand why running water and lights agains the darkness were any improvement, when she had always done just fine with water from the stream and a warm fire to light her way at night.

 As the village developed, Grandma’s mind grew as muddled as the brown water flowing down the hillside after a heavy rain.
 Her dreams became her thoughts, and her thoughts became her dreams.
-She wandered the house, muttering under her breath, answering unheard voices.
-Those around her thought she’d gone completely mad.
+She wandered the house, muttering under her breath, answering unspoken voices.
+Everyone around her thought she’d gone completely mad.
 That is, everyone but the family dog.
 For it is a well known fact in Vietnam that dogs can see spirits.
-And being nearly a ghost herself, Grandma was only speaking to family members long gone.
+And being nearly a ghost herself, Grandma was only speaking to ancestors long gone.